Zolko-123/FreeCAD_Assembly4/TUTORIAL1.md

 ![](Resources/media/Asm_tuto1_final.png)

-Should it happen that you make modifications in the assembly and some parts didn't follow, right-click on that part and choose in the contextual menu **Recompute object**.
-You can also do this on the top level assembly _Model_.
+Should it happen that you make modifications in the assembly and some parts didn't respond, right-click on that part and choose in the contextual menu **Recompute object**.
+**Note:**You can also do this on the top level assembly _Model_.

 ## Feedback
 Did this tutorial help you, do you have anything to share?
 Please open a ticket or mention something in the [dedicated FreeCAD forum thread](https://forum.freecadweb.org/viewtopic.php?f=20&t=34806) pertaining to this tutorial.
 You can also make a PR with your proposed changes.